 Parameter Function AllowExpiredPasswordsForUsers A value of yes means that when the incoming username/password pair can be validated but the password has expired (under Domain User authentication), the server responds with an Access-Accept.
 A value of no means the server responds with an Access-Reject.
 If set to yes and you do not provide a ProfileForExpiredUsers value, the Access-Accept response contains the return list from the Domain User entry that matches the incoming username.
 This option is recommended for Domain Users.
 If set to yes and you provide a ProfileForExpiredUsers, the return list from that profile is used.
 Default value is no. AllowExpiredPasswordsForGroups If set to yes, the server responds with an Access-Accept when the incoming user- name/password pair can be validated but the password has expired (under Domain Group authentication).
 If set to no, the server responds with an Access-Reject.
 If set to yes and you provide a ProfileForExpiredGroups, the return list from that profile is used.
 This option is strongly recommended if you allow expired passwords for Domain Groups.
 If set to yes and you do not provide a ProfileForExpiredGroups value, the Access-Accept response contains the return list from the first Domain Group entry (alphabetically) in the server database.
 Default value is no. AllowMachineLogin Machine authentication is useful for sites that want a host on the network even when a user is not logged in.
-When machine authentication is enabled, a host's Windows domain credentials (certificate or domain password) are used to connect the host to the network. lf set to yes, machine authentication is enabled.
+When machine authentication is enabled, a host's Windows domain credentials (certificate or domain password) are used to connect the host to the network.
+If set to yes, machine authentication is enabled.
 If set to no, machine authentication is disabled.
-Default value is ves.
+Default value is yes.
 Note: You must enter 1 for the First-Handle-Via-Auto-EAP setting in the [Windows Domain User] and [Windows Domain Group] sections of eap.ini if you want to use machine authentication.
-For more information, see "eap ini File" ProfileForExpiredUsers Names a profile entry in the Steel-Belted Radius database.
+For more information, see "eap.ini File".
+ProfileForExpiredUsers Names a profile entry in the Steel-Belted Radius database.
 This entry provides the return list for responses for all users who are accepted by the server under Domain User "expired password" conditions.
 ProfileForExpiredUsersInGroups Names a profile entry in the Steel-Belted Radius database.
 This entry provides the return list for responses for all users who are accepted by the server under Domain Group "expired password" conditions.
 This option is strongly recommended for Domain Groups.
 PrequalifyCheckList If set to yes, Steel-Belted Radius performs checklist processing on each domain ob- ject in the database before trying to authenticate a user request.
-If checklist processing fails, the object is skipped.
-RetryFailedAuthentications If set to yes, Steel-Belted Radius attempts to authenticate a user after an authentica- tion failure.
+If checklist processing fails, the object is

+Parameter Function skipped.
+If set to no, prequalification checklist processing is not performed.
+Default value is no. RetryFailedAuthentications If set to yes, Steel-Belted Radius attempts to authenticate a user after an authentica- tion failure.
 If set to no, Steel-Belted Radius does not attempt to reauthenticate a user after an authentication failure.
-Default value is no. MatchDomainWithoutExtension If set to yes, Steel-Belted Radius attempts to authenticate a domain user with User Principal Name. n sec to no, steel-beited Radius does not attempt to authenticate a domain user with User Principal Name

-Falameter Function • Note: This option will not be available as default.
+Default value is no. MatchDomainWithoutExtension If set to yes, Steel-Belted Radius attempts to authenticate a domain user with User Principal Name.
+If set to no, Steel-Belted Radius does not attempt to authenticate a domain user with User Principal Name Note: This option will not be available as default.
 User needs to add this option manually to use UPN.